Buttons

 <button type="button" class="btn btn-outline-secondary" disabled>Button</button>

-• Disabled buttons using <a> should include the aria-disabled="true" attribute to indicate the state of the element to assistive technologies.
+attribute to indicate the state of the element to assistive technologies. - Disabled buttons using

 <a class="btn btn-primary disabled" role="button" aria-disabled="true">Primary link</a>